Anyone can experience domestic and family violence regardless of:

 What is domestic and family violence

-The violence is intentional and systematic and often increases in frequency and severity the longer the relationship goes on.
-It is about power and control and it is intended to cause fear.
+The violence is intentional and often increases and gets worse the longer the relationship goes on.

 For people with disabilities, domestic and family violence can include lots of different types of abuse:

-- Emotional or psychological abuse: being called names or being put down, denying access to ‘small pleasures’, threatening institutionalisation.
+- Being called names or being put down, denying access to ‘small pleasures’, threatening to be put in a home.

-- Neglect: withholding medication, personal (hygiene) or medical care, using medication to sedate, removing wheelchairs or other accessibility devices, receiving the career’s pension without providing the care.
+- Withholding medication, personal (hygiene) or medical care, using medication to sedate, removing accessibility devices, receiving your pension without providing the care.

-- Financial abuse: using someone’s money, property or other assets illegally or improperly, forcing someone to change their will or sign documents, using a power of attorney to withhold money or misuse finances, not allowing the person to keep or carry their own money.
+- Using your money, property or illegally forcing you to change your will or sign documents, using a power of attorney to withhold money or misuse finances, not allowing you to keep or carry your own money.

-- Physical abuse: hitting, slapping, pushing or using restraints, providing care in a rough or cruel manner.
+- Hitting, slapping, pushing or using restraints, providing care in a rough or cruel manner.

-- Sexual Abuse: any sexual activity for which the person has not consented, withholding needed care in exchange for sexual favours.
+- Any sexual activity you do not consent to or withholding care in exchange for sexual favours.

 You might feel you have done something wrong, or something to cause the violence or abuse.
 This is not true.
 Violence and abuse is never ok.
 You might: